The Dean's Office

 Please find Regina's community hours on the Faculty Ambassadors page.

 Mikayla graduated from Western in 2017 with a degree in Public Relations and Communication Studies, and joined the CSE team in August 2019.
 She manages CSE's website to ensure quality and accessibility, manages the college's social media sites, and designs fliers and logos for CSE events.
-Mikayla works closely with STEM Inclusion and Outreach Specialist Regina Barber Degraaff to plan Equity, Inclusion, and Diversity socials and events.
+Mikayla works closely with STEM Inclusion and Outreach Specialist Regina G. Barber to plan Equity, Inclusion, and Diversity socials and events.
 Mikayla hobbies include reading novels, writing, and finding the best memes.